City #7: Workum – The coziest and largest museum in Friesland

-The Waag – Workum
+De Waag – Workum

-You do not have to be an art expert to be impressed by the work and colourful life philosophy of the Frisian self-taught painter.
-The world famous painter Rembrandt van Rijn would, if Jopie had lived 400 years ago, no doubt have been fascinated by his artistic achievements.
-These are unbelievable!
-And, whosoever has no feeling for art but can nevertheless appreciate a racy representation of a life amidst clutter and nature, unusual people and culture, then he or she will be fully satisfied after a visit to his museum.
-The art house collects, preserves and exhibits drawings, paintings and sources of inspiration of the painter who lived in Friesland from 1922 to 2000.
-The arts domain also offers a generous look into the fascinating life of the cordial painter who clung for dear life to his hand-rolled cigarette, humour, art, music, true and far-fetched tales and antics of, often notable, friends.
-Make some time for him and Workum, it is otherwise guaranteed that you will miss out an otherwise fantastic experience!
+Jopie Huisman, the Rembrandt of Friesland A “must” if you are in Workum: visit the Jopie Huisman Museum on It Noard with the works of old metal and clothing dealer and artist Jopie Huisman, who died in 2000.
+You don’t have to be an art connoisseur to be impressed by the works and colorful life philosophy of the Frisian self-taught painter.
+The world-famous painter Rembrandt van Rijn, had Jopie lived 400 years ago, would undoubtedly have been fascinated by his artistic achievements.
+They are incredible!
+And those who do not like art at all, but rather a succulent depiction of a life amidst clutter and nature, unusual people and culture, will also return from a visit to his museum with great satisfaction.
+The art house collects, preserves and exhibits drawings, paintings and inspirations of the painter who lived in Friesland from 1922 to 2000.
+The art estate also offers a generous glimpse into the captivating life of the warm-hearted painter who clung to his self-turned cigarette, humor, art, music, tall tales and antics of – often famous – friends.
+Take your time, for him and Workum, otherwise you are guaranteed to be short of eyes and ears!

-Town hall – Workum
+City Hall – Workum

-Town hall – Workum
+City Hall – Workum

 Workum